A whole education approach to curriculum, teaching and learning and assessment

 This programme supports school leaders to deepen and extend their approach to a whole education.
-Linked to the new Ofsted framework, school teams choose an impact area to focus on and share their progress with peers at the end of the year.

 The Leading a Whole Education at Primary programme is designed to bring together school leaders who are committed to working together to deliver a whole education entitlement for all pupils.